Texas Tech vs. Kansas State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Texas Tech has combined with its opponents to put up more than 60.5 points in three of seven games this season.
+- Texas Tech and its opponents have gone over the current 61-point total in three of seven games (42.9%) this season.

-- Kansas State's games have gone over 60.5 points in only one opportunity this season.
+- Kansas State has combined with its opponents to score more than 61 points in one game this season.

-- The two teams combine to score 63 points per game, 2.5 more than the total in this contest.
+- The combined points per game average of the two teams, 63, is 2.0 points greater than Saturday's over/under.

-- These two squads combine to allow 56.1 points per game, 4.4 fewer than this contest's over/under.
+- These two squads combine to surrender 56.1 points per game, 4.9 fewer than this contest's over/under.

 Texas Tech Stats and Trends

-- The Red Raiders have been favored by 1 point or more four times this season and are 3-1 ATS in those games.
+- This season, the Red Raiders have an ATS record of 3-1 in their four games as a favorite of 1 point or more.

-- Texas Tech's games this year have hit the over on three of seven set point totals (42.9%).
+- Texas Tech's games this year have gone over the total in three out of seven opportunities (42.9%).

-- When Texas Tech scores more than 24.7 points, it is 3-3 against the spread and 4-2 overall.
+- When Texas Tech puts up more than 24.7 points, it is 3-3 against the spread and 4-2 overall.

-- In games that Texas Tech amasses more than 355.2 yards, the team is 3-3 against the spread and 4-2 overall.
+- Texas Tech is 3-3 against the spread and 4-2 overall when the team amasses more than 355.2 yards.

 - The Red Raiders have turned the ball over 12 times this season, five more turnovers than the Wildcats have forced (7).